Samulus/toycaster/notes/kanban.md

 * Player icon should move within minimap with respect to player location

 # 🔧 Mechanical
-* Allow the player to wallk around in 2D space.

 # ⏲️  In Progress
-* Allow the player to wallk around in 2D space.

 # ✔️  Done
 * Minimap should keep correct aspect ratio
 * DistanceTexture should use OpenGLImage
 * Minimap should be scalable to arbitrary size
+* Allow the player to wallk around in 2D space.